addyosmani/backbone-fundamentals/README.md

 What this means is that developers should be able to show Jasmine unit tests to a project stakeholder and (at a high level, thanks to a common vocabulary being used) they'll ideally be able to understand what the code supports.

 Developers often implement BDD in unison with another testing paradigm known as [TDD](http://en.wikipedia.org/wiki/Test-driven_development) (test-driven development).
-The main idea behind TDD is:
+The goals of TDD include:

 * Write unit tests which describe the functionality you would like your code to support
 * Watch these tests fail (as the code to support them hasn't yet been written)
 * Write code to make the tests pass
 * Rinse, repeat and refactor

-In this chapter we're going to use both BDD (with TDD) to write unit tests for a Backbone application.
+In this chapter we're going to use both BDD and TDD to write unit tests for a Backbone application.

 ***Note:*** I've seen a lot of developers also opt for writing tests to validate behaviour of their code after having written it.
 While this is fine, note that it can come with pitfalls such as only testing for behaviour your code currently supports, rather than behaviour the problem needs to be supported.